The G-1 Platform

 From audit log

-Reports generates regulatory dossiers on demand.
+The Reports workspace is the platform's automatic compliance-PDF generator for the EU regulator.
 The user selects the model under audit, the deployer entity, and which evidence types to include — framework analysis, multi-jurisdictional status, incident and audit chain, action and retention data.
 A single click produces a timestamped, cryptographically-sealed dossier with a unique UUID and explicit citations to Art.
-9–12 of the EU AI Act.
+9–12 of the EU AI Act, the FRIA (Art.
+27) template, Annex IV technical documentation, plus the equivalent mappings for ISO/IEC 42001:2023, NIST AI RMF 1.0, California SB 942, GDPR Art.
+22 evidence, and 8 other frameworks.
 The right panel emits the plain-language operational manual required by Annex IV.
-Both artefacts export to JSON or PDF, ready to be submitted to the supervisory authority.
+Both artefacts export to JSON or PDF, ready to be submitted to the supervisory authority — no human re-typing the dossier from a spreadsheet.

 Reports workspace with a compliance report being generated for Demo Bank Corp, including framework analysis and multi-jurisdictional status, plus a deployer manual panel on the right.